htmfilho/htmfilho.github.io/_posts/2021/2021-02-04-golang-strategy-pattern.md

 func searchStocks(exchangeCoordinator *ExchangeCoordinator, stocks []*Stock) []*Stock {
   for _, exchange := range exchangeCoordinator.exchanges {
-    exchange.search()
+    err := exchange.search()
+    if err != nil {
+      fmt.Printf("Couldn't fetch prices from %s.\n", exchange.getName())
     }
+  }
   return stocks
 }
 {% endhighlight %}

 The `prepareExchangeStrategies()` function does something special.
 It groups stocks by exchange to optimize, if possible, the calls to the exchange pricing services.
-Notice it is using the exchange strategies to do the grouping (`pricing.addStock(stock)`).
-It would also allow making the calls in parallel (but this is not the case in this article).
-If your particular case doesn't need this facilities then just ignore this function and jump to the `searchStocks()`, which is the one that actually calls the strategy algorithms.
+Notice it is using the strategies to hold the grouping (`pricing.addStock(stock)`).
+It helps to illustrate that a strategy can keep some temporary state to use when it's convinient.

+Now, look at the `searchStocks()` function and notice how clean it is.
+Those three lines of code are calling distinct algorithms that do different things to achieve the same goal: retrieve the prices of the stocks they hold.
+The `ExchangeCoordinator` struct and the `search()` function are shaped according to the strategy pattern, making things cleaner and elegant.

-### Implemeting the Strategy Pattern
+## Implemeting the Strategy Pattern

+The `Pricing` interface is the core of the strategy pattern.
+It makes the caller think that all strategies look the same, but they actually have unique souls.

 {% highlight go %}
 // Pricing shapes the strategy pattern to be applied to specialized structs. type Pricing interface {
   addStock(stock *Stock)
-  search() ([]*Stock, error)
+  search() error
+  getName() string
 }
+{% endhighlight %}

+We have met Pricing behaviors in the functions `prepareExchangeStrategies()` and `searchStocks()` above.
+These behaviors have an implementation per stock exchange.

+The `ExchangeCoordinator` struct and its method `GetExchangePricing()` figure out which strategy the caller needs based on the stock exchange.
+It does it using a Map with the exchange's acronym as key.

+{% highlight go %}
-// ExchangesPricing holds the pricing strategies for the duration of the execution. type ExchangesPricing struct {
+// ExchangeCoordinator holds the pricing strategies for the duration of the execution. type ExchangeCoordinator struct {
   exchanges map[string]Pricing
 }

-// GetExchangePricing returns the Pricing based on the stock exchange. func (ep *ExchangesPricing) GetExchangePricing(stock *Stock) Pricing {
+// GetExchangePricing returns the Pricing based on the stock exchange. func (ec *ExchangeCoordinator) GetExchangePricing(stock *Stock) Pricing {
-  if ep.exchanges == nil {
+  if ec.exchanges == nil {
-    ep.exchanges = make(map[string]Pricing)
+    ec.exchanges = make(map[string]Pricing)
-    ep.exchanges[NASDAQ] = new(NasdaqPricing)
+    ec.exchanges[NASDAQ] = new(NasdaqPricing)
-    ep.exchanges[NYSE] = new(NYSEPricing)
+    ec.exchanges[NYSE] = new(NYSEPricing)
-    ep.exchanges[TSX] = new(TsxPricing)
+    ec.exchanges[TSX] = new(TsxPricing)
   }
-  return ep.exchanges[stock.Exchange]
+  return ec.exchanges[stock.Exchange]
 }
 {% endhighlight %}

-The strategy pattern is implemented below, defining a family of algorithms to search prices on different sources.
+Instances of the strategies are kept in memory for the length of the call.
+They can't be kept longer because they cache the stocks they work with, as we can see in the following three implementations.

-#### NASDAQ Strategy Pattern Implementation
+### NASDAQ Strategy Pattern Implementation

+Our goal is to explain the strategy pattern, not fetching prices from stock exchanges.
+Maybe we can do it in another time, but let's keep this one short.
+The `NasdaqPricing` struct caches Nasdaq's stocks using a list and the `addStock()` method.
+The cached stocks are then processed in the `search()` method.

 {% highlight go %}
 // NasdaqPricing is the strategy implementation to get prices from Nasdaq.